zainuleb/zainuleb/README.md

 ## I'm a Software Engineer.
 I like to Write and take Pictures!!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning everything about DevOps 👨‍💻
-- 🥅 2022 Goals: Contribute more to Open Source projects
+- 🥅 2023 Goals: Design and Build scalable architecture on Cloud
-- ⚡ Fun fact: I love philosophy and football.
+- ⚡ Fun fact: I love photography and football.

 ### Connect with me: